 Interest in traditional working practices has risen in recent years in Croatia, and it is now possible to learn about dry stone walling and take part in workshops at various locations, such as Velo Grablje on Hvar, which starts its lavender festival with a dry stone wall workshop every year.
 But there is only one place to go if you want the best…

 Named after the seasonally inhabited traditional inland stone village of the same name on Vis, the Dragodid project has had such a major impact in the preservation and promotion of dry stone and other authentic building techniques that it was awarded the European Union Cultural Heritage Europa Nostra Award in 2011.
-A workshop for international architecture students was held here this year, during which parts of the village were painstakingly rebuilt in the old traditional way.
+A workshop for international architecture students was held here in 2018., during which parts of the village were painstakingly rebuilt in the old traditional way.
 It is an initiative which has spread far beyond the borders of the village since its start in 2010, including published brochures on building techniques.

 So, the next time you pause to admire the beauty of Croatia’s dry stone wall heritage, take a moment to appreciate both the work that went into them and the hardships endured to make such a spectacular sight we can enjoy today.